Earthy, flavorful beef Bourguignon, cooked in the slow cooker and served with mashed cauliflower. It’s the perfect comfort food!

 How do you make Beef Bourguignon in a slow cooker?

 Simply follow the instructions below in the recipe card, slowly and methodically.
-In my experience, it’s best to make beef Bourguignon on a winter weekend afternoon, when you can spend the time at home.
+In my experience, it’s best to make this recipe on a winter weekend afternoon, when you can spend the time at home.

 Even though the recipe has a lot of steps, it’s not a difficult recipe.
 You simply follow the instructions, one by one.
 And then magically, it all comes together and transforms into a beautiful, thick, rich beef stew.

-As the name implies, beef Bourguignon originated in Burgundy, France, so burgundy wine (pinot noir) is the classic choice.
+As the name implies, this dish originated in Burgundy, France.
+So burgundy wine (pinot noir) is the classic choice.
 But any dry red wine that you enjoy drinking will work.

 How many calories are in Beef Bourguignon?

-I usually serve it on a bed of mashed cauliflower.
+I usually serve this rich stew on a bed of mashed cauliflower.
 It’s perfect for absorbing that yummy gravy that you worked so hard to make.

 What about leftovers?